streaming-graphs/NOUS/README.md

 This component requires following arguments:

 ```
 [BASE_TYPE]      :   String value of any edge label between source and destination that is considerred as a 'type' of the source.
-Ex. <Barack Obama> rdf:type <Person>
+Ex.
+Triple such as <Barack Obama> rdf:type <Person> can be identified with BASE_TYPE as "rdf:type"

 [MIN_SUPPORT]    :   Positive Integer value that specify minimum frequency of any pattern to be considered as "Frequent"